sogno-platform/sogno-file-service/README.md

-# file-service
+# SOGNO file-service
-Service to store static grid data like CGMES for other SOGNO services
+This service stores static grid data, like CIM CGMES network descriptions, for other SOGNO services.